castcle/castcle-trigger/README.md

 ![castcle_ds_er_topics drawio](https://user-images.githubusercontent.com/90676485/145948071-b17b16a0-ea6e-42f3-a62c-75e4603f9848.png)

+### 2. **Modeling**
-  2. **Modeling**: Execute as schedule to prepare trained model artifact for further prediction usage.
+Execute as schedule to prepare trained model artifact for further prediction usage.
 There are 2 main processes in this step which are coldstart for guest users and personalize content for registered users.
   - **coldstart trainer** construct model artifact for guest users using XGboost libraries which will be discuss in the section 4., there 250 artifacts those are aligned by country code as follow ISO3166 using features from both `analytics-db.contentStats` and `analytics-db.creatorStats` and considers engagement from `app-db.engagements`.
 The country-based model artifacts are upserted into `analytics-db.mlArtifacts_country`.
   - **personalize content trainer** contructs personal model artifact for every registered user by taking features from both `analytics-db.contentStats` and `analytics-db.creatorStats` and consider `app-db.engagements` then schedule upserted the artifacts to `analytics-db.mlArtifacts` for further prediction propose.

 ![castcle_ds_er_model drawio (1)](https://user-images.githubusercontent.com/90676485/145948315-36ccde10-674d-4943-bde7-58e57ac88ca3.png)

+### 3. Saving Persistent
-  3. **Saving Persistent**: This step possesses response for both schedule and on demand execution available for guest and register users, respectively.
+This step possesses response for both schedule and on demand execution available for guest and register users, respectively.
 There are also 2 processes in this step which are coldstart for guest users and personalize content for registered users which are located in [castcle-ds-predict](https://github.com/castcle/castcle-ds-predict).
 Another function to saving persistent is **topic classify** which is described below,
  - **topic classify** This executes together with **topics classify** in feauture preparation step but function in saving persistent.
 Both outputs from feature preparation step will be then upserted to `app-db.contentinfo` and hierachicaly upserted to `analytics-db.topics`, respectively.

 ![castcle_ds_er_topic_persist drawio](https://user-images.githubusercontent.com/90676485/145951328-be7f1a1b-d023-4217-8be2-4e1ab721cab3.png)